namrata4447/Aatmani-Project-Doc/README.md

 - In development repo we pushed the Helm chart resources created for nodejs having values depending on evironments dev-values.yml,qa-values.yml,prod-values.yml (point in ref with workflow 4 )and pushed the jenkins nams-dev-pipeline,nams-qa-pipeline and nams-prod-pipeline scripts (point in ref with workflow 6 ).

 #### Workflow 3
-##### Github merge and branch protection rules
+##### Git merge and branch protection rules
 In github organization namely namrata-aatmani's productionteam repo, if a developer updates any code change in the main branch,it should not directly merge to the main branch, instead it should raise a Pull Request (PR) using the branch protection rules and one of the team member should review,confirm and approve the changes.Thereafter the code is merged in the main branch after approval.
 > link used:
 https://spectralops.io/blog/how-to-set-up-git-branch-protection-rules/

 #### Workflow 4
 ##### Intallation of AWS Configure,Docker, Kubernetes and Helm
-- In this phase we installed AWS Configure,Docker, Kubernetes and Helm in Jumpbox.
+- Here, we installed AWS Configure,Docker, Kubernetes and Helm in Jumpbox.
 > Installation link :AWS configure https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html
 > Installation link: Docker